Tyrn/wei/the-insider-en.typ

      "If Ashinik became a boss, everything would be really different."

      Ashinik was silent.
-Bemish waited - what kind of  man is he and what's stronger in him - the desire to hurt the people from the stars or the desire to help the peasants.
+Bemish waited---what kind of  man is he and what's stronger in him---the desire to hurt the people from the stars or the desire to help the peasants.

      "You  know my beliefs, Mr.  Bemish," Ashinik uttered.
 "Do  you think  I